Declarative features

 filter_condition="status = 'completed'"(still aggregated per customer)

-Rule of thumb: If your change would result in a different number of rows per entity value, you need separate sources with different entity_columns.
-If you're just filtering which rows contribute to the same aggregation, use filter_condition.
+Rule of thumb: If your change would result in a different number of rows per entity value, use different entity values on your feature definitions.
+If you're just filtering which rows contribute to the same aggregation, use filter_condition on the source.

 Common patterns